ethereum-optimism/optimism-tutorial/README.md

 ```

 Again we're using the `TARGET=ovm` flag to let hardhat know that we want to use the Optimistic Ethereum solidity compiler.
-We also use the `--network optimism` option so that transactions are sent to our local node.
+We also use the `--network optimism` option so that transactions are sent to our L2 node (instead of hardhat's local L1 node).

 Go ahead and run that command.
 You should see another set of passing tests.